bgermann/cforms2/readme.txt

 == Upgrade Notice ==

 = 14.11 =
 CAPTCHA support is handled by the new plugin Really Simple CAPTCHA for cformsII.
-If you depend on CAPTCHAs, please lookup cformsII's plugin description (readme.txt) to check how to upgrade.
+If you depend on CAPTCHAs, please install this plugin.
+Additionally, if you use my_cforms_ajax_filter(), you get a new data structure there.

 = 14.9.12 =
 If you run a custom css and depend on a CAPTCHA reset image, you have to remove it.